AzureAD/microsoft-authentication-library-for-js/1-Authentication/4-sign-in-device-code/README.md

         ...loginRequest,
         deviceCodeCallback: (response) => {
             console.log(response.message);
-            open(response.verificationUri);
         },
     };

     /**
      * The code below demonstrates the correct usage pattern of the acquireTokenByDeviceCode API.
      * The application uses MSAL to obtain an Access Token through the Device Code grant.
-     * Once the device code request is executed, the user will be prompted by the console application to visit a URL,
+     * Once the device code request is executed, the user will be prompted by the headless application to visit a URL,
      * where they will input the device code shown in the console.
 Once the code is entered, the promise below should resolve
      * with an AuthenticationResult object.
 For information about acquireTokenByDeviceCode see:
      * https://azuread.github.io/microsoft-authentication-library-for-js/ref/classes/_azure_msal_node.publicclientapplication.html#acquiretokenbydevicecode